 Pickleball is a game that requires cooperation and courtesy.
-A sense of fair play from giving the opponent the benefit of any doubt is essential in maintaining the game's underlying principles of fun and competition.
+A sense of fair play by giving the opponent the benefit of any doubt is essential in maintaining the game's underlying principles of fun and competition.
 To that end:

-- All points played are treated the same regardless of their importance; the first point of the match is as important as match point. - Either partner in doubles can make calls, especially line calls; there is no place in the game for one partner telling another, "that was my call, not yours".
+• All points played are treated the same regardless of their importance; the first point of the match is as important as match point.

-- Prompt calls eliminate the 'two chance option'.
-For example, a player cannot claim a hinder from a ball rolling on the court after they hit a ball 'out'; they gave up their ability to call the hinder by choosing instead to hit the ball. - Players strive to cooperate when confronted with a situation not covered by the Rulebook.
-Possible outcomes can be a replay, allowing the rally to stand, or in extreme cases, asking for a referee to resolve a dispute. - Where possible, rules accommodate players with various adaptive needs - Players avoid wearing clothing that closely matches the ball color. - Players should not question or comment on an opponent's call, although any player may appeal a rally-ending line call to the referee before the next serve occurs.
+- Either partner in doubles can make calls, especially line calls; there is no place in the game for one partner telling another, "That was my call, not yours." - Prompt calls eliminate the 'two chance option.'
+For example, a player cannot claim a hinder from a ball rolling on the court after they hit a ball 'out;' they gave up their ability to call the hinder by choosing instead to hit the ball. - Players strive to cooperate when confronted with a situation not covered by the Rulebook.
+Possible outcomes can be a replay, allowing the rally to stand, or in extreme cases, asking for a referee to resolve a dispute. - Where possible, rules accommodate players with various adaptive needs - Players avoid wearing clothing that closely matches the ball color. - Players should not question or comment on an opponent's call.